 If these places are out of your budget, you can also slowly meander by and gaze into the window before heading to one of the creperies on nearby rue du Montparnasse, their bustling spirit romantic in a different way.
 Although the Joselin Creperies might be more famous, I find Le Plougastel more romantic and less frantic, and therefore more fitting for a date.
 These are all also around the corner from rue de la Gaité, so could be combined for a perfect evening out in the arrondissement.

 Happy romancing in the 14th!
-Find these places easily via the Google Map below and continue your romantic explorations of the districts of Paris in the other articles in the series:
+Find these places easily via this Google Map and continue your romantic explorations of the districts of Paris in the other articles in the series below.
+You can also find many more ideas for cool romantic outing ideas in our Paris date ideas section here.

 - 1st Arrondissement